adieu/adieu-blog-posts/pages/about.rst

    :height: 150
    :align: right

-I'm a web developer living in Shanghai, China.
-I have been involved in web development since 2007.
+Hi, this is Ivan Diao.
+I'm a web developer based in Shanghai, China and I have been involved in web development since 2007.

 I’m passionate about good open sourced projects and I like building websites using Python and Django as well as hosting them under Linux environment.